1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 ### Phantom Patterns

 Human beings are designed to see patterns and causes, even when it's just a coincidence.
 For example, Russian leaders always alternate between being bald and hairy: a bald (or obviously balding) state leader of Russia has succeded a non-bald ("hairy") one, and vice versa, for nearly 200 years.

+But while you wouldn't writre code that depended on the next Russisan leader being bald or hairy, in some domains we think that way all the time.
+Gamblers image patterns in lottery numbers, dice game, or roulette, when in fact these are statistically independent events.
+In finance, stock and bond trading are similarly rife with coincidence instead of actual, discernible patterns.

+A log file that shows an intermittend error every 1,000 request may be diffucult-to-diagnose race condition, or may be a plain old bug.
+Tests that seem to pass on machine but not on the server might indicate a difference between the two environments, or maybe it's just a coincidence.

+Don't assume it, prove it.

+### Accidents of Context

+You can have "accidents of context" as well.
+Suppose you are writing a utility module, juste because you currently coding for a GUI environment does the module have to rely on a GUI being present ?
+Are you relying on English-speaking users ?
+Literate users ?
+Wat else are you relying on that isn't guaranteed ?

+Are you relying on the current directory being writable ?
+On certain environment variables or configuration files being present ?
+On the timeon the server being accurate -- within what tolerance ?
+Are you relying on network availability and speed ?

+When you copied code from the first answer you found on the net, are you sure your context is the same ?
+Or are you building "cargo cult" code, merely imitaing fomr without content ?

+Finding an answer that happends to fit is not the same as the right answer.

+> Don't Program by Coincidence